bmxdemo/bmxproject/logbook/postings/20171204_galplane_crossing/index.md

 after the filter.
 I also

 I then re-did this plot but excluding t<30 min data so that the point source does not affect the filter at all.
-This is shown in Figure 2, and the structure looks the same.
+This is shown in **Figure 2**, and the structure looks the same.

+**Figure 2: Same as Figure 1 but only using t>30 min**
 ![](171115_1600_galplane_crossing_lasthalf.png)

 We can assume that, at least at this level, galactic synchrotron is a smooth